Sector Alpha

 Is Dyes & Pigments a good sector to study for long term?

-Dyes & Pigments shows strong research signals — majority of stocks have solid fundamentals and growing profits.
+Dyes & Pigments shows limited signals currently — few stocks have strong fundamentals or growing profits.
+Monitor for improvement.

 • Valuation: 1 stocks appear undervalued